mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    **Non-decision time (t)** represents the time for encoding the information presented and the time for making a motor response.
+    <b>Non-decision time (t)</b> represents the time for encoding the information presented and the time for making a motor response.
 </div>